changseverus/ConvNet-classifier-with-Pytorch-from-scratch/README.md

 # Building-a-CNN-classifier-with-Pytorch
-build a convolutional neural network using Pytorch from scratch
+Build a convolutional neural network using Pytorch from scratch